- Juveniles: The law requires ALL juveniles (16 and under) to appear before the judge with a parent or legal guardian regardless of offense.

 In addition to paying a fine/fee, these two offenses have specific requirements i.e., alcohol or tobacco awareness course and community service, that if not completed will result in your driver’s license being suspended or denied issuance of a driver’s license or permit for a period up to six months.

-Court personnel are prohibited in advising or assisting you in the preparation of your petition for expunction.
+Court personnel are prohibited from advising or assisting you in the preparation of your petition for expunction.
 You have a constitutional right to retain legal counsel at your own expense or you can represent yourself in this action as a “pro-se” defendant.

 All procedures concerning expunction of any alcohol violation by a minor (under 21 years of age) shall comply with Section 106.12 of Texas Alcoholic Beverage Code.